 ^{}We are grateful to the ESRC-DFID growth research program for financial support (Grant reference ES/L012103 /1).
-We have received valuable research assistance from Kanishak Goyal, Pallavi Jindal, Kosha Modi, Tanmay Sahni, and Saurav Sinha.
+We thanks Francisco Buera, Joe Kaboski and Rachael Meager for useful for helpful comments on an earlier draft.
+We have received valuable research assistance from a group of summer interns from the Indian Statistical Institute, Delhi funded by the grant, Kanishak Goyal, Pallavi Jindal, Kosha Modi, Tanmay Sahni, and Saurav Sinha.